Ayshacyber/Microsoft-365-Lab./Windows-Autopilot-Intune-Lab/README.md

 - Policies being applied

 > (Screenshots will be uploaded in the folder)
+---

+My Goal

+To demonstrate my learning in endpoint management and security as I transition into the cybersecurity domain.

 What I learned:
 - How to enroll a device into Intune using Autopilot.
 - How compliance and configuration policies get applied.
 - How real companies manage devices without touching them physically.

+Feel free to explore and use this as a reference if you're starting your own Intune lab journey!

 ---